pete3n/make-nix/README.md

 #### **Install Flags**

-- `DETERMINATE=true` – Install Nix using the Determinate Systems installer.
+- `USE_DETERMINATE=true` – Install Nix using the Determinate Systems installer.
 - `INSTALL_DARWIN=true` – Install Nix-Darwin for macOS.
 - `SINGLE_USER=true` – Install Nix for single-user mode (default installer only).
 - `USE_CACHE=true` – Use the NIX_CACHE_URLS list from the make.env file as a proxy